How to Control Hormonal Imbalance in Women

 The women fail to realize that the symptoms are connected to imbalances.
 This reversible metabolic message emanates from the body, and resolving the source of symptoms leads to better health.

 Mostly the women have at least 8 symptoms given in the list.
 Many of these symptoms may be linked to other physical problems, so a blood test will confirm the causes.

 The increase in blood sugar and hormone imbalance cause fatigue and one feel sluggish, scattered or tired.
 So eliminate wheat and most grains to stabilize the blood sugar.

 The hormonal imbalances, diet, lifestyle and physical activity make it difficult to maintain a proper weight.
 Make small changes in diet like eliminating the sugar or processed foods.

 Low libido is one of the most notable symptoms of hormonal imbalance.
 It starts with disturbed sleep due to which the production of sex hormone decreases.

-There is an underproduction of certain hormones or overproduction of others like cortisol etc., when the endocrine system is under stress.
+There is an underproduction of certain hormones or overproduction of others like cortisol etc. when the endocrine system is under stress.
 Thus the body stores the fat for future use and the belly fat increases.
-It is a cue to adrenal fatigue.
+It is a clue to adrenal fatigue.

 Sleeplessness induces physical stress and increases the cortisol levels, which in turn leads to hormonal imbalances.

-The causes for hormone imbalance include stress, birth control pills, overuse of cosmetics, and non organic products.the other medical causes are obesity, genetics, tumors,pregnancy, lack of exercise, lactation, sedentary life and auto-antibody production.
+The causes of hormone imbalance include stress, birth control pills, overuse of cosmetics, and nonorganic products.the other medical causes are obesity, genetics, tumors, pregnancy, lack of exercise, lactation, sedentary life and auto-antibody production.